Why is my potted Norfolk pine leaning and its needles browning?

 The browning needles do cause some concern.
 It’s normal for the older needles on the lower branches to gradually turn brown and drop off.
 But if large areas or areas other than the lower branches turn brown, then there is probably something else going on.
 These plants tend to like humid environments and cool temperatures.
 But here are some possible reason why this might be happening:

-- Spider mites: These plants can be prone to spider mites, which love warm, dry conditions.
+- These plants can be prone to spider mites, which love warm, dry conditions.
 Inspect the brown areas for any webbing produced by the spider mites.
 You can use water to rinse them off and try to knock down the populations.
 More even watering and increased humidity will also help with mites.

 Ask a plant expert